 Circular walk at the foot of Mont Baron starting from Prébuza

-An easy hike but with fairly significant elevation changes and a walking time of nearly
+An easy walk but with fairly significant elevation changes and a walking time of nearly

 5 hours.
 Beautiful views over the Gavot plateau, Lake Geneva, the Jura and Switzerland, the Dent d’Oche massif, the mountain pastures and the Abondance valley.
-The final section, on the road (very little traffic), is the least pleasant.
+The final section, along a road (with very little traffic), is the least pleasant.

 Details